-Condo insurance, or an HO-6 policy, protects specific elements of a condominium unit, along with the personal belongings of its owners.
+Condo insurance, or an HO-6 policy, helps cover repair costs and financial losses arising from damages to the condo or claims against the owner.
 Condo insurance works in conjunction with a policy purchased by the condominium complex’s management, typically called HOA insurance or a master policy.

 The insurance industry refers to condo insurance as an HO-6 policy.
-There are several types of HOA insurance policies which provide different levels of protection for unit owners.
-Since HOA policies generally only cover the complex’s shared structures, you may purchase an HO-6 to provide coverage for your condo and the property within it.
+There are several types of HOA insurance policies that provide different levels of protection for unit owners.
+Since HOA policies generally only cover the complex’s common elements or shared structures, you will want to purchase an HO-6 policy to provide coverage for your specific condo and the personal belongings within it.

 What does condo insurance cover?

-HO-6 policies cover the same types of perils as homeowners policies, like explosions, fire, hail, theft and windstorms.
+HO-6 policies cover the same types of perils as homeowners policies, such as fire, windstorms, hail, explosions and theft.
 Typically, condo insurance policies include four or five types of coverage:

 - Building property: This protects the interior of your condo, including damage to elements like sheetrock and flooring.